gcc-mirror/gcc/gcc/jit/docs/topics/expressions.rst

 .. function:: gcc_jit_lvalue *\
               gcc_jit_context_new_global (gcc_jit_context *ctxt,\
                                           gcc_jit_location *loc,\
+                                          enum gcc_jit_global_kind kind,\
                                           gcc_jit_type *type,\
                                           const char *name)

    Add a new global variable of the given type and name to the context.

+   The "kind" parameter determines the visibility of the "global" outside of the :c:type:`gcc_jit_result`:

+   .. type:: enum gcc_jit_global_kind

+   .. c:macro:: GCC_JIT_GLOBAL_EXPORTED

+      Global is defined by the client code and is visible by name outside of this JIT context via :c:func:`gcc_jit_result_get_global` (and this value is required for the global to be accessible via that entrypoint).

+   .. c:macro:: GCC_JIT_GLOBAL_INTERNAL

+      Global is defined by the client code, but is invisible outside of it.
+Analogous to a "static" global within a .c file.
+      Specifically, the variable will only be visible within this context and within child contexts.

+   .. c:macro:: GCC_JIT_GLOBAL_IMPORTED

+      Global is not defined by the client code; we're merely referring to it.
+Analogous to using an "extern" global from a header file.

 Working with pointers, structs and unions
 -----------------------------------------